My Day in Court

 In order to protect the community, it is your job to punish the evil doers.
 But first you must decide which house the trash belongs to.

-Is it the house on the right with the car or the one with the closed garage door on the left?
+Is it the house on the right with the car in the open garage or the one on the left with the closed garage door?
 You will get the answer in a minute.

 xxx